-- Dependency on customer provided resources (e.g., equipment, facilities)

-- Operational resiliency

-- Dependencies on suppliers

-- Over reliance on key staff

 - Strikes

 - Diminishing sources of supply

-- Technology cycle time
+- · Technology cycle time

 - Competition

-- 2. Review environmental elements that can affect the work.
+- 2. Review environmental elements that can affect the project.

-Risks to the work that frequently are missed include risks supposedly outside the scope of the work group (i.e., the work group does not control whether they occur but can mitigate their impact).
+Risks to a project that frequently are missed include risks supposedly outside the scope of the project (i.e., the project does not control whether they occur but can mitigate their impact).
 These risks can include weather or natural disasters, political changes, and telecommunications failures.

 - Review all elements of the work breakdown structure as part of identifying risks to help ensure that all aspects of the work effort have been considered. - 4.
-Review all elements of the work plan as part of identifying risks to help ensure that all aspects of the work have been considered.
+Review all elements of the project plan as part of identifying risks to help ensure that all aspects of the project have been considered.

-Refer to the Work Planning process area for more information about identifying risks.
+Refer to the Project Planning process area for more information about identifying project risks.